21ShisodeParth/gitlet/README.md

 # Gitlet
 Gitlet was a project for UC Berkeley's CS61B (Data Structures) course, where I had to build my own version-control system, modeled after the widely used Git system.
+For a brief description of every command Gitlet is capable of, scroll to the last section, "Gitlet Commands".

 [Here's the full specification.](https://inst.eecs.berkeley.edu/~cs61b/sp22/materials/proj/proj3/index.html)

-## Short Description
+## Gitlet Commands
 The purpose of Gitlet is to have a full scale version-control system which is meant to work on your local computer.

 Here are some of the commands (descriptions taken from spec. above):